Haryana: At least two killed, 15 injured in violence during religious procession in Nuh

 Two home guards were killed and at least 15 others, including several policemen, were injured on Monday after violence erupted as a mob in Haryana’s Nuh district tried to stop a Vishva Hindu Parishad procession, reported PTI.

 The home guards identified as Neeraj and Gursevak, were attached to the Kherki Daula police station in Gurugram, the police said, reported The Indian Express.

-Some reports said that another person had died in a hospital, but the police have not confirmed the identity of the person.
+As violence spread in districts neighbouring Nuh, a Muslim man was killed and a mob burnt down a mosque in Gurugram’s Sector 57 area.
+A member of the mosque committee identified the victim Saad as the imam.

-On Monday, Hindu devotees, taking part in the Brij Mandal Jalabhishek Yatra, clashed with Muslims after were stopped near the Khedla Mod area in Nuh.
+On Monday, Hindu devotees taking part in the Brij Mandal Jalabhishek Yatra, clashed with Muslims after they were stopped near the Khedla Mod area in Nuh.
 Stones were thrown at the procession and members of the Muslim community burnt several vehicles, a senior police official told Scroll.

 Several men, women and children had taken shelter at a temple in Nuh, reported PTI.
 About 2,500 of them have been evacuated, Haryana Home Minister Anil Vij said.